Mayank-iitp/InsightBot/README.md

 2. **Ask Questions:** Start asking questions related to the content of the uploaded PDF.
 The chatbot will respond based on the information extracted from the document.
 3. **Session ID:** Each conversation is assigned a unique session ID.
 If you need to refer back to a previous conversation or continue the discussion, use the session ID to maintain context.
 4. **Follow-up Questions:** The bot can remember the context of the conversation within the same session, allowing for follow-up questions without losing context.
 You can see whole chat history too.
+## How to run?
+Simply go to https://insightbot-3x71.onrender.com and use as started above.
+Yes it's that simple 😊

 ## Contributing